muscles

 Bigger muscles thanks to protein: Protein type and quantity are crucial

-They say: lots of protein makes for lots of muscle.
+It's often said that plenty of protein leads to more muscle.
 Since muscles are made up of around 20 percent protein, protein products provide exactly the right building blocks.
-"Protein contributes to the growth and maintenance of muscle mass," it's often said.
+"Proteins contribute to the growth and maintenance of muscle mass," is a common claim.
 But what exactly does this mean?

 The body needs milk or whey protein to build muscle.
 Protein utilization is crucial.
-Low-quality, raw protein powder can reach the large intestine at a rate of over 50%, where it releases toxic H2S gas.
-Fully fermented protein (WPH), on the other hand, is "captured" much faster, namely in the small intestine, and made available directly to the muscles.
+Inferior, raw protein powder can be absorbed in the large intestine at a rate of over 50%, potentially producing toxic hydrogen sulfide (H2S) gas.
+Fermented protein (WPH), on the other hand, is absorbed much faster, in fact, in the small intestine, and made directly available to the muscles.

 Muscle building and targeted protein intake

-In addition to overall protein intake, the right timing, including the right type and amount of protein, is crucial for targeted muscle building.
+In addition to overall protein intake, the right timing with the appropriate type and amount of protein is crucial for targeted muscle growth.
 Protein is needed for building, maintaining, and repairing muscles after exercise and during targeted strength training.

-Proteins alone are not enough to build muscle
+Protein alone is not enough for muscle building.

 However, simply consuming protein isn't enough to build muscle.
-Without the appropriate stimulus—in the form of training—muscles won't begin to grow.
-This means that protein is essential for muscle building, but you'll only see results in combination with exercise.
+Without the appropriate stimulus – in the form of training – muscles won't begin to grow.
+This means that protein is essential for muscle growth, but you'll only see results in combination with exercise.

-Biological value is a kind of "evaluation scale" used to assess the quality of a protein.
-Biological value indicates how well the body can utilize protein ingested from food, i.e., convert it into the body's own protein.
-It is determined, among other things, by the quantity and type of protein building blocks in the food, the amino acids.
-Generally, animal protein sources are of higher quality than plant protein sources because they contain more essential amino acids.
+Biological value is a kind of "standard" used to assess the quality of a protein.
+It indicates how well the body can utilize protein from food, i.e., how efficiently it can convert it into the body's own protein.
+This value is determined, among other things, by the quantity and type of protein building blocks in the food, namely the amino acids.
+Generally, animal protein sources are of higher quality than plant-based ones because they contain more essential amino acids.

-However, combining animal and plant protein sources also increases protein quality.
-Combining rice with legumes such as beans, millet with chickpeas, or pea soup also results in high protein levels.
-Despite the superior quality of animal protein, it is therefore recommended not to neglect plant protein sources.
+However, combining animal and plant-based protein sources also improves protein quality.
+Combinations such as rice with legumes like beans, millet with chickpeas, or pea soup also result in high-quality protein.
+Despite the superior quality of animal protein, it is therefore recommended not to neglect plant-based protein sources.
 A high proportion of plant-based foods ensures a balanced and healthy diet.

-Of the 20 amino acids, 8 are essential.
+Of the 20 amino acids, 8 are essential for life.
 The body can produce the rest itself.
-To obtain these eight in sufficient quantities, scientific literature indicates a protein requirement of 0.34 grams per kilogram of body weight per day.
+To ensure an adequate intake of these eight, scientific literature indicates a protein requirement of 0.34 grams per kilogram of body weight per day.

-The DGE nevertheless recommends 0.8 grams.
+The German Nutrition Society (DGE) still recommends 0.8 grams.
 This is because, depending on the protein's biological value, only a portion of the consumed protein is actually absorbed by the body's cells.
-Therefore, the higher value is not a guide to consuming a lot of protein, but rather a kind of buffer to ensure that the required amount of protein actually reaches the body.
+The higher value is therefore not a guideline to consume large amounts of protein, but rather a kind of buffer to ensure that the required amount of protein is indeed absorbed.

-To ensure that as much protein as possible actually reaches your muscle cells, we recommend the well-tolerated and fully fermented WPH from Dr. Priemer with a particularly high biological value.
+To ensure that as much protein as possible actually reaches your muscle cells, we recommend the well-tolerated and thoroughly fermented WPH from Dr. Priemer, which has a particularly high biological value.

-If you're exposed to high levels of physical exertion, for example, during a muscle-building phase or after a marathon, you can temporarily increase your protein intake significantly to 2 g/kg of body weight.
-However, even athletes shouldn't exceed 1 g of protein per kilogram of body weight in the long term.
+If you are subjected to high levels of physical exertion, for example during a muscle-building phase or after a marathon, you can temporarily increase your protein intake significantly to 2 g/kg of body weight.
+However, even athletes should not exceed 1 g of protein per kilogram of body weight in the long term.

-How do I best distribute the total amount of protein?
+What is the best way to distribute the total amount of protein?

-We recommend a balanced protein intake across breakfast, lunch, and dinner.
-This split stimulates muscle growth more effectively than consuming protein in a single meal.
+We recommend distributing your protein intake evenly across breakfast, lunch, and dinner.
+This distribution stimulates muscle growth more effectively than consuming protein during a single meal.
 Consuming 20 grams of protein every three to five hours stimulates muscle growth more than consuming the same amount of protein in a few larger doses (40 grams every six hours).
-The easiest way to build muscle with protein is with SUPER WPH protein shakes , which you can prepare in a blender.
+The easiest way to build muscle with protein is through PATENT WHEY shakes , which you can easily prepare in a blender.